 Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this course, I expect that you will attend class, and I will take daily attendance using the Echo360 system.
+As the instructor of this course, I expect that you will attend class, and I will take daily attendance using the Echo360 system, random selection for in-class activities, and periodic sign-in sheets.
 By enrolling in this course you have made a commitment to attend at the scheduled meeting times.
 Research has shown that students who attend class regularly have higher course grades.
 Furthermore, students who actively listen and participate in lecture have higher course grades than students who attend class but engage in competing activities such texting, surfing the internet, reading, sleeping, etc.